marsfoundation/sparklend-deployments/README.md

 ### SavingsDaiOracle

 This is the oracle for sDAI which will take the input of a standard DAI price feed and convert it via the `pot.chi` factor.

-### SparkMigrationHelper

-Fork of the AaveMigrationHelper which has some extra features like converting from USDC to DAI automatically.

 ## Plug and Play License